| | | |

 Man takes selfie next to a Hidden Mickey in the Star Wars area of Disneyland

-Search for Hidden (and not so hidden) Mickeys
+3. Search for Hidden Mickeys in the Queue

 Discount Disneyland Tickets from Get Away Today Carltonaut's Travel Tips

-Save $10 on any Southern California vacation package at Get Away Today when you use my exclusive coupon code: Carltonaut10.
+You can save $10 on any Southern California vacation package with my promo code Carltonaut10.

 PIN THIS: